MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/introduction.md

 ## How to get started

-* See [Get started](./get-started.md) to log in and get more details about your team's insights.
+* See [Get started](./get-started.md) to sign in and get more details about your team's insights.
 * Have questions?
 Review the [FAQs](./faqs.md).

 ## Team privacy is important